 Generalist

-Broad digital mindsets and behaviours are required for jobs all around the organisation.
+Broad digital skills are required for jobs all around my organisation.

 Level 4